NeoKish/NeoKish/README.md

 ### Hi there 👋

 ## About
-My name is Kishan Savant.
-My background is in Mechanical Engineering but I have become more of a software developer now.
-I am interested in Robotics and Autonomous systems.
-My goto programming languages are C++ and Python.
-I have recently completed Nanodegree progams in C++ and Self-Driving Car from Udacity.
-I have three years of experience working in the US after my masters as a Lead Engineer at a startup tech incubator where I worked with early stage startups to build hardware and software prototypes.
+My name is [Kishan Savant](https://www.linkedin.com/in/kishan-savant/).
+Software engineer and an Open Source enthusiast with interest in Robotics and Machine Learning.
+I have recently completed Nanodegree progams in C++ and Self-Driving Car Engineer from [Udacity](https://www.udacity.com/) platform.
+I have three years of experience working in the US after my Masters Degree as a Lead Engineer at a startup tech incubator where I worked with early stage startups to build hardware and software prototypes.

+As an open source enthusiast, I try to contribute time and again to the open source projects of my interest.

 ## Recent Projects